 Eva König Group

 The principle of cancer immunoediting allows a deeper understanding of the dual action of immunity on cancer.
-Whereas the immune system can detect and destroy transformed cells, the constant immune pressure evokes sculpting of the tumour that eventually leads to immune escape.
-During cancer immunoediting, the host immune system shapes the tumour in three consecutive steps. (i) In the elimination phase, malignant cells are destroyed by a competent immune system. (ii) Tumour cells that manage to survive immune cell-mediated destruction enter an equilibrium phase characterized by sculpting and editing of individual cell clones. (iii) In the escape phase, the edited tumours, which are refractory to immune cell eradication, start to grow and become clinically apparent.
+Whereas the immune system can detect and destroy transformed cells, the constant immune pressure evokes sculpting of the tumor that eventually leads to immune escape.
+During cancer immunoediting, the host immune system shapes the tumor in three consecutive steps. (i) In the elimination phase, malignant cells are destroyed by a competent immune system. (ii) Tumor cells that manage to survive immune cell-mediated destruction enter an equilibrium phase characterized by sculpting and editing of individual cell clones. (iii) In the escape phase, the edited tumors, which are refractory to immune cell eradication, start to grow and become clinically apparent.

 - Gotthardt D, Trifinopoulos J, Sexl V, Putz EM.
 JAK/STAT Cytokine Signaling at the Crossroad of NK Cell Development and Maturation.
 Front Immunol.
 2019 Nov 12;10:2590. doi: 10.3389/fimmu.2019.02590. eCollection 2019 [https://www.ncbi.nlm.nih.gov/pubmed/31781102]